rajveermalviya/unifrost/README.md

 ways.
 But because unifrost sends messages from server to client (only one way), hence unifrost. 😎

-It uses the [Go CDK](https://gocloud.dev) as vendor neutral pubsub driver that supports multiple pubsub vendors:
+It uses the [Go CDK](https://gocloud.dev) as broker neutral pubsub driver that supports multiple pubsub brokers:

 - Google Cloud Pub/Sub
 - Amazon Simple Queueing Service